GiulianaPola/gres/README.md

 ## Contact
 To report bugs, to ask for help and to give any feedback, please contact Arthur Gruber (argruber@usp.br) or Giuliana Pola (giulianapola@usp.br).

----
-By following the instructions in this README, users can effectively utilize the gres.py script for genome retrieval and element extraction tasks.